New Girl: Critical response

 On Rotten Tomatoes, season three holds an approval rating of 88% based on 14 reviews, with an average rating of 6.46/10.

-The site's critical consensus reads, "Though it falls within a common sitcom template, New Girl brings laughter by spotlighting funny and genuine characters that are imperfect in relatable ways."
 Season four holds an approval rating of 100% based on 10 reviews, with an average rating of 6.67/10.
-The site's critical consensus reads, "New Girls fourth season benefits from a renewed cast chemistry reminiscent of season two."
 The series' seventh and final season has an approval rating of 100% based on 10 reviews, with an average rating of 6.78, and a critical consensus of, "After seven years of friendship, New Girl signs off with a thoughtful, funny final season that bids a proper adieu to its colorful cast of characters."

-Variety has quoted Zooey Deschanel saying that "we were ready for it to be the end, in a bittersweet way...It was like finishing a marathon, like we did this really long run for seven years and we've played these characters a long time.
-It's not like there was any unfinished business".

 Awards and nominations

 The show has been nominated for several awards, including five Golden Globe Awards and five Primetime Emmy Awards.